willogy-team/insights--tensorflow/part5/README.md

 TypeError: ('Keyword argument not understood:', 'conv2d_3_64_a')
 ```

+## Solve the problem "TypeError: ('Keyword argument not understood:', 'conv2d_3_64_a')"

 It looks like our ```get_config()``` cannot find the argument ```conv2d_```.
 Do you recognize the pattern name?
 That is the name of a convolutional layer in a VGG block according to our naming convention.
 We do not know exactly the reason, but there is a high chance that it is related to the underlying code of Tensorflow Keras.
 And it is hard to dig into the lower-level code, so it is better to get away from it.
-As far we have come here, we really have make the wrong complex choice at first (in part 4).
-We should not have used the ```exec``` or ```eval``` because it is unofficial way to declare variables in Python.
+As far as we have come here, we really have made the wrong complex choice at first (in part 4).
+We should not have used the ```exec``` or ```eval``` because it is an unofficial way to declare variables in Python.
+The keyword cannot be found due to the variable declaration by string.
 No matter what have happened, the use of ```exec``` is a neat way to define many variants of a network architecture.
-One last word, you should always explicitly define the component layers in a custom layer/model.
-Here is our redefinition of the class ```VGGBlock```:
+However, one thing needs to be emphasized here is that you should always explicitly define the component layers in a custom layer/model.
+Below is our redefinition of the class ```VGGBlock```:

 ```python
 class VGGBlock(tf.keras.layers.Layer):